 What Courses Will I Take in an Associate Program?

 - Physics for Scientists and Engineers

 Bachelor of Physics

-A Bachelor’s Degree in Physics could be your path directly into a career in the sciences.
-It could also be a building block toward an alternate career or an advanced degree.
+A bachelor’s degree in physics could be your path directly into a career in the sciences.
+It could also be a building block toward an alternate career or an advanced physics degree.
 This is up to you.
-This 120-credit undergraduate degree in physics will provide you with introductory level instruction in both life sciences and mathematics, as well as more advanced engagement of subjects like mechanics, aeronautics, information technology, thermodynamics, and climatology.
-Your bachelor’s degree will focus on math-intensive subjects like calculus and computational sciences.
-This degree will open you up to a number of career opportunities in the sciences, including laboratory assistant, healthcare technician, or mechanical professional.
+This 120–credit undergraduate physics degree will provide you with introductory level instruction in both life sciences and mathematics, as well as more advanced engagement of subjects like mechanics, aeronautics, information technology, thermodynamics, and climatology.
+Your bachelor’s physics degree will focus on math–intensive subjects like calculus and computational sciences.
+Careers for physics majors include laboratory assistant, healthcare technician, and mechanical professional.
 Many physics majors will pursue a dual degree in a subject like communication, business, or education.
-This provides the flexibility to pursue a career in one of these related fields while enjoying the practical benefits of a well-rounded science education.
-If you plan to pursue an advanced degree, note that some colleges allow you to roll your four-year undergraduate degree into a five- to seven-year masters program.
+This provides the flexibility to pursue a career in one of these related fields while enjoying the practical benefits of a well–rounded science education.
+If you plan to pursue an advanced degree, note that some colleges allow you to roll your four–year undergraduate degree into a five– to seven–year master’s program.
 This is a great way to save time and money while building your credentials.

 - General Physics I and II

 - Mathematical Physics